How Do I Upgrade a Honeywell LYNX Touch to Use LTE?

 1. Power down the panel.
 Since you are making a hardware change to your system, you must first power down the panel.
 Start by opening up the panel and disconnecting its backup battery.
 You can keep the panel open, as it must be open to install the communicator.
 After disconnecting the backup battery, unplug the transformer for the panel.
 The system should power down.
 You can confirm this, as the screen will be blank.

 2. Install the communicator.
 You can now take the LTE-L57A or LTE-L57V Communicator and install it inside the panel.
-Before doing this, make sure to write down the IMEI number for the module.
+Before doing this, make sure to write down the MAC and CRC codes for the module.
 This information is needed when you go to activate the communicator.
-The IMEI number is usually found on a white sticker on the module itself.
-It may also be displayed on the packaging for the communicator.
-Save the IMEI number somewhere safe, as you may need to access it again sometime in the future.
+These codes usually found on a white sticker on the module itself.
+They may also be displayed on the packaging for the communicator.
+Keep this information safe, as you may need to access it again sometime in the future.
 As for the actual installation process, please refer to the installation manual for the communicator.
 Alarm Grid has the LTE-L57V Installation Manual available here.
 The LTE-L57A follows the exact same installation process, so you can just refer to that manual if needed.